Gitlab CI for Automated Environment Preservation

 The

-base image (link to project area on docker hub).
+rootproject/root-condabase image (link to project area on docker hub).
 This image comes with root 6.18 and python 3.7 pre-installed.
 It also comes with XrootD for downloading files from eos.
-Therootproject/root-conda
+Therootproject/root-condais itself built with a Dockerfile, which uses conda to install root and python on top of another base image (continuumio/miniconda3).

 Exercise (15 min)